School of Architecture

 Ph.D. students are required to pass a screening procedure before the student has taken more than 24 units (including research courses).
 Passing this procedure is prerequisite to continuation in the doctoral program.
 This is designed to ensure that only those students who have demonstrated intellectual and scholarly potential continue in the program.
 Students who fail the screening procedure will be advised that they have not been recommended to continue in the Ph.D. program and that any additional work may not be counted toward the degree.

-Each student selects a guidance committee, which officially oversees the student’s academic program through the qualifying examination.
-The guidance committee should be established at least one semester prior to taking the qualifying examination.
+Each student selects a qualifying exam committee, which officially oversees the student’s academic program through the qualifying examination.
+The qualifying exam committee should be established at least one semester prior to taking the qualifying examination.
 This should be accomplished by the beginning of the second year, following successful screening.
-An appointment of committee form, which can be obtained from the Graduate School Website (usc.edu/schools/GraduateSchool), should be used to establish the guidance committee.
+An appointment of committee form, which can be obtained from the Graduate School Website (usc.edu/schools/GraduateSchool), should be used to establish the qualifying exam committee.
 Students initiate the paperwork and submit the signed form to the dean’s office.